 A decision to accept an applicant as a volunteer is always conditional upon:

 - receipt of a minimum of two confidential references.
 Referees must be in a position to make informed comment on the applicant’s suitability to work with children and to undertake this kind of voluntary work.
 Unless otherwise agreed, a referee must have known the applicant for at least two years.
 Testimonials and open references will not be accepted in the place of confidential references.

-- a negative (i.e. clear) Enhanced Disclosure (with Barring checks) by the DBS.
+- a negative (i.e. clear) Enhanced Disclosure (with Barring Checks) by the DBS.
+(See Safeguarding policy).

-In the case of a positive disclosure (i.e. one that reveals unspent convictions, police cautions and/or warnings, etc) the Charity has a policy for the recruitment of ex-offenders (ABC4).
-The CODO will take into consideration the following factors;
+In the case of a positive disclosure (i.e. one that reveals unspent convictions, police cautions and/or warnings, etc) The Charity has a policy for the recruitment of ex-offenders (ABC4).
+The CEO will take into consideration the following factors;

 - whether the conviction is relevant to this position;

 - the seriousness of the offence; how long ago;

 - whether there is a pattern of offending behaviour;

 (However, The Charity will never knowingly accept an application from or place in a school a person legally barred from working with children.)